NowUKnow: Why Millennials Refuse to Get Married

 Gender aside, a college diploma isn't necessarily replacing a marriage certificate.
 Pew reported that Millennials with a bachelor's degree or more are marrying at a higher rate than those with less education — but they are living without children.

 As the parent of a Millennial, Sawyer sees trends within her own family: Her 31-year-old son and his live-in partner of seven years are not married and don't plan to have kids.

 Boston Globe columnist Tom Keane says this trend could be cause for alarm.
 "Not getting married at all could prove tragic," said Keane, reviewing the economic and social benefits of marriage in the column Millennials, Reject Timely Marriage at Your Own Risk.

 Marriage patterns will continue to diverge by education and race, increasing the divides between mostly married "haves" and increasingly single "have-nots," predicted an internal analysis of the Urban Institute report.
 Tax rates, eligibility for entitlement programs, and the availability of social safety nets are all altered by marital status, it said.
 Current marriage trends will make it challenging to develop policies that efficiently target the needs of the growing number of unmarried poor, it said.

-"To me, there are so many things that encourage people to marry for financial reasons," said Steven Weisman, a lawyer who teaches a class on "Marriage, Separation and Divorce" class at Bentley University, in a Baltimore Sun article.
+"To me, there are so many things that encourage people to marry for financial reasons," says Bentley Senior Lecturer in Law and Taxation Steven Weisman.
 From Social Security to income taxes, married couples benefit economically.

 The Evolution of Marriage

-Will the millennial generation usher in a new era that saves American marriage by allowing it to evolve?
+Will Millennials and GenZ usher in a new era that saves American marriage by allowing it to evolve?
 Radical as it may seem, they just might.